You may leave me a review on these links:

-There may also be opportunities to access clinical trials for the newest treatments for kidney cancer.
+There may also be opportunities to access clinical trials for the newest treatments for bladder cancer.

 No treatment is without side effects.
-Your doctor will explain these to you depending on your drug treatment, together with the ways your treatment plan and supporting care can help to manage or minimise these.
+Your doctor will explain these to you depending on your drug treatment, together with how your treatment plan and supportive care can help manage or minimise these.

 At GenesisCare, we do more than just treat your cancer.
 As part of our unique and integrative approach to cancer care, you can expect the best possible care and a personalised treatment plan that includes access to life-changing therapies which are proven to improve cancer-related outcomes.
 These therapies will be tailored to you to help you manage and cope with your cancer as well as the specific side effects of treatment.

 GenesisCare is a leading private provider of cancer care, offering the latest innovations and techniques that are proven to be safe and effective.
-Having your cancer treatment with us means you can access the latest techniques and start treatment quickly and conveniently under the care of a team of experts including consultant oncologists, surgeons, radiologists, radiographers and nurses.
-They’ll design a personalised care plan based around your diagnosis and preferences, with treatment starting within days if needed.
+If you choose us for bladder cancer treatment you will be under the care of a team of experts, including consultant oncologists and surgeons.
+They will design a personalised care plan based around your diagnosis and preferences, with treatment starting within days if needed.
 Every patient is also supported through their journey with life-changing therapies, such as exercise medicine and psychological support.